 The Huron-Clinton Metroparks consist of 13 beautiful parks, covering over 25,000 acres throughout Southeast Michigan, encompassing Wayne, Oakland, Macomb, Washtenaw and Livingston counties.

 - April 28 @ 8:00 pm - 10:00 pm

-An event every week that begins at 1:00pm on Saturday and Sunday, repeating until March 31, 2017
+An event every week that begins at 12:00am on Sunday and Saturday, repeating until September 30, 2017

 The Huron-Clinton Metroparks is a regional park system created in 1940 by the citizens of Southeast Michigan, providing excellent recreational and educational opportunities while serving as stewards of its natural resources.